Vibolrottanaseng/NLP-2026-A2/README.md

 * The vocabulary is built from the training set only.

 * Special tokens are included:
     * `<unk>` for unknown words
     * `<eos>` for end-of-sentence

-Rare words below a frequency threshold are mapped to <unk>.
+* Rare words below a frequency threshold are mapped to `<unk>`.

-Model Architecture
+### Model Architecture

 The language model is a word-level LSTM implemented in PyTorch:

-Embedding layer for word representations
+* Embedding layer for word representations

-Two-layer LSTM for modeling sequential dependencies
+* Two-layer LSTM for modeling sequential dependencies

-Linear output layer to predict next-word probabilities
+* Linear output layer to predict next-word probabilities

-Hyperparameters:
+* Hyperparameters:

-Embedding dimension: 200
+    * Embedding dimension: 1024

-Hidden dimension: 512
+    * Hidden dimension: 1024

-Number of LSTM layers: 2
+    * Number of LSTM layers: 2

-Training
+### Training

-Loss function: Cross-entropy loss
+* Loss function: Cross-entropy loss

-Optimizer: Adam
+* Optimizer: Adam

-Gradient clipping is applied for stability
+* Gradient clipping is applied for stability

-The best model is selected based on validation perplexity
+* The best model is selected based on validation perplexity

-Evaluation Metric: Perplexity
+* Evaluation Metric: Perplexity

-Perplexity measures how uncertain the model is when predicting the next word.
+* Perplexity measures how uncertain the model is when predicting the next word.
 Lower perplexity indicates better language modeling performance.